On common fundamental domains: General results

 On the other hand, since $F_i$ and $Y$ are fundamental domains for $\Lambda$ we have

 Thus

 \end{proof}

-\begin{corollary} Consider two commuting measure-preserving actions of some contable discrete groups $\Gamma$ and $\Lambda$ on the same measure space $(M,\cB,m)$.
-Assume that $X$ is a fundamental domain for $\Gamma$, $Y$ is a fundamental domain for $\Lambda$, and $0<m(X),m(Y)<\infty$.
-Then there exists a common fundamental domain for $\Gamma$ and $\Lambda$ if and only if $m(A\cap X)=m(A\cap Y)$ for all sets $A\in\cB$ which are invariant for both $\Gamma$ and $\Lambda$. \end{corollary} \begin{proof} The direct implication follows from (i)$\Rightarrow$(ii) in Theorem \ref{thi6}.
+With Theorem \ref{thi6}, we can now prove first Corollary \ref{cor1.5}. \begin{proof}[Proof of Corollary \ref{cor1.5}] The direct implication follows from (i)$\Rightarrow$(ii) in Theorem \ref{thi6}.
 For the converse, with Theorem \ref{thi6}, we obtain that there exists a fundamental domain $F$ for $Y$ such that $(\gamma\cdot F)_{\gamma\in\Gamma}$ are disjoint.
 Moreover, we have that

 so $m(F)=m(X)$.
 Also

 This implies that $X$ is contained in $\cup_\gamma\gamma^{-1}\cdot F$ a.e., so $\gamma_0\cdot X\subset \cup_{\gamma}\gamma\cdot F$ for all $\gamma_0$.
 And this implies that $\cup_\gamma\gamma\cdot F$ covers $M$, so $F$ is a fundamental domain for $\Gamma$ too. \end{proof}